This delicious vanilla and tropical punch flavored

 As a result, the body only absorbs part of the calcium or none, depending on

-Cal Mag Plus Boron Effervescent tablets offered as a vanilla-flavored effervescent powder for the benefit of individuals who may have difficulty with the disintegration of tablets or capsules.
+Cal Mag Plus Boron Effervescent is offered as a vanilla-flavored effervescent powder for the benefit of individuals who may have difficulty with the disintegration of tablets or capsules.

 Calcium is the body’s most abundant mineral.
 Teeth and bones